dgm9704/tldr/README.md

 ## Diwen.FivaHeaders.Test
-.NET Core 2.0 project with code and data for testing the library, also serving as documentation
+.NET Core 2.0 test project with code and data for testing the library, also serving as documentation

 ### License
 Free Public License 1.0.0